By the way, an acknowledgement that you on the phones have been holding for a while, and I. I get it.

 Well, what's that person prepared to do?

-What's the cost of the economy of graduating somebody can't read?
+What's the cost to the economy of graduating somebody can't read?

 You start calculating costs like that, and the actual cost of maintaining these agencies is dwarfed by the economic damage they cause.

-That to me has always been a and I I it's not just Trump.
+That to me has always been, and it's not just Trump.

-Nobody nobody comes back at it from this angle.
+Nobody comes back at it from this angle.

-Now to the audio sound bites, and and uh when this happened, I got a couple of emails.
+Now to the audio soundbites, and when this happened, I got a couple of emails.

-And I never turn on the TV when this is got a couple, hey, they're they're getting ready to savage you on CNN and Farid's a carrier GPS.
+And I never turn on the TV when this is got a couple of, hey, they're getting ready to savage you on CNN, Friedza Carrier GPS.

-Farid Zicarious GPS said, Brett, you uh you wrote a very powerful political column this week in which you said that this is now the Republican presidential campaign is kind of conservative gutter.
+Sunday morning, Fareed Zakaria GPS, speaking Wall Street Journal columnist Brett Stevens about the presidential primary race, Republican side, Farid Zakarius GPS, said, Brett, you wrote a very powerful political column this week in which you said that this is now the Republican presidential campaign is kind of conservative gutter, the conservative gutter.

 The question is, who is to blame, Brett, for the conservative gutter?